QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Proposed - 2026-08-07

+Pilot implemented - 2026-08-13: CharlesSchwab is the first plugin on the service (`Lean.Brokerages.CharlesSchwab`, draft PR #107).
+Its own `OrderUpdatePollingService` and diff are deleted;
+what remains in the plugin is what this document says remains - the read with its sweep window, the model-to-state mapping, and the seeded stream-to-polling handover through `SeedAndStart`.

 ## Purpose

 Three brokerage plugins have already written the same thing, and a fourth one needs it and does not have it: